Pipboyguy/artisanal/README.md

 | `tabnine[bot]` | Tabnine |
 | `cody[bot]` | Sourcegraph |

+## What we check

+Repos are excluded if any of the 24 AI bots above have activity (pushes, PRs, comments) in the last 6 months.

 ## Roadmap

+- [ ] Co-authored-by commit message detection
 - [ ] AGENTS.md / CLAUDE.md / .cursorrules detection